 Most people think seeing hair fall off is a sign they are going bald.
 But as we’ve mentioned, losing a couple of air strands is normal.

 Alopecia is the scientific name for hair loss.
-A tell-tale sign is a small spot on your scalp where hair does not grow from.
+A tell-tale sign starts as a small spot on your scalp where hair does not grow from.
 There are different types of hair loss, and the most common is male pattern baldness (androgenetic alopecia).
-All men who clock 50 years may suffer from it.
+Most men over 50 suffer from this type of hair loss.

 A brief summary of male pattern baldness (MPB);